holidayextras/WorkerJS/README.md

   // Functions defined here become global functions in the Worker.
   // Functions defined here should sync data between Worker <--> theRestOfMyCode.
 }, function() {
-  // This is the definition of a 'Worker', it runs in a WebWorker (in a separate context).
+  // This is the 'Worker', it runs in a WebWorker (in a separate context).
   // Functions defined in the Bridge exist in this global scope, nothing else
   // outside of this function will be in scope.
-  // Functions defined here become properties of the 'instance' object in the Gateway.
+  // Functions defined here become properties of 'instance' in the Gateway.
 }, function(instance) {
   // This is the 'Gateway', it allows interaction with the Worker.
   // Functions defined in the Worker become properties of the 'instance' object.
   // This function will only be invoked once.
-  // Invoking a function on the 'instance' object will call the function on the Worker.
+  // Invoking a function on 'instance' will call the function on the Worker.
-  // If the workerCount in the options is greater than 1, invoking a function on the
+  // If the workerCount in the options is greater than 1, invoking a function on
-  // 'instance' will call the function on every Worker - if there is a callback to
+  // 'instance' will call the function on every Worker, if there is a callback to
-  // the function it will only be invoked once, and only when EVERY worker's function
+  // the function it will only be invoked once, and only when EVERY worker's
-  // has invoked it's callback.
+  // function has invoked it's callback.
 }, {
   // Options.
-This parameter isn't required, if omitted the workerCount defaults to 1.
+This parameter isn't required, it defaults to 1.
-  // Setting workerCount to (-1) will start a benchmark to determine the most effective
+  // Setting workerCount to (-1) will start a benchmark to determine the most
-  // number of workers the browser can handle, then proceed with that number.
+  // effective number of workers the browser can handle, then proceed with that
+  // number.
   workerCount: 1
 });
 ```